-Article 24 Reporting duties, principles
+Article 25 Reporting duties, principles

-- 1 Bridge Discovery grantees must report their activities and achievements.
-In particular, they must submit: - a. a progress report generally 18 months after the start of the project; - b. output data generally 18 months after the start of the project; - c. annual financial reports and a final financial report at the end of the funding period (Article 25); - d. a final project activity report upon conclusion of the project (Article 27). - 2 The Evaluation Panel may define different reporting periods if necessary. - 3 The duty to regularly provide output data remains in place after completion of the final report and ends three years after its submission date. - 4 In consortia, the principal investigator coordinates the reporting duties of all grantees and submits the reports to the Bridge Office. - 5 If the requirements are met, the Bridge Office will approve the reports and send the principal investigator a confirmation.
-If this is not the case, the Bridge Office will return the reports to the principal investigator for revision. - 6 Grantees are required to provide information to evaluate the impact of the Bridge programme.
+- 1 BRIDGE Discovery grantees must report their activities and achievements.
+In particular, they must submit: - a. a progress report generally 18 months after the start of the project; - b. output data generally 18 months after the start of the project; - annual financial reports and a final financial report at the end of the funding period (Article 26); - d. a final project activity report upon conclusion of the project (Article 28). - 2 The Evaluation Panel may define different reporting periods if necessary. - 3 The duty to regularly provide output data remains in place after completion of the final report and ends three years after its submission date.